menu-control

 Fissure persists among Senate Democrats over supplying Israel with offensive weapons.

-Sanders, who maintained Israel had the right to self-defense after October 7, accused Prime Minister Benjamin Netanyahu of waging an all-out war against the Palestinians.
+Sanders, who maintained Israel had the right to self-defense after October 7, accused Prime Minister Netanyahu of waging an all-out war against the Palestinians.

 Advertisement